Green River ranks no. 10 in nation for international student enrollment

 The college welcomed 1,559 international students in the 2012-13 school year.

-The Institute of International Education recently released its annual Open Doors Report on International Educational Exchange showing Green River Community College as 10 in the nation among institutions awarding associate degrees.
+The Institute of International Education recently released its annual Open Doors Report on International Educational Exchange showing Green River College as 10 in the nation among institutions awarding associate degrees.
 The college welcomed 1,559 international students in the 2012-13 school year.
 This is the second year the college has held the spot.

 "Students come for Green River's affordability, small class sizes, university transfer and our commitment to individual care and academic advising," said Green River president Dr. Eileen Ely.
 "In exchange, our students, faculty, staff and community learn side by side with their peers from around the world, often discovering ways to look at a situation with new eyes and a different perspective."